Avg: 4 from 2 votes

 Pete and I had agreed on calling it 'Industrial Strength' before making it to the summit.
 So there it is, a slightly controversial origin story for what I say is the best OW tower route anywhere.
 P1, 3 & 4 are each 5 star OW pitches that never feel easy.
 The crux is brilliant and unforgettable (and nicely protected).
 There's even the scary last pitch to remind you that you were on a tower, in The Monument.
 It faces South, it's a great late fall/winter/early spring route.
 For an aspiring desert rat, it's a great annual fitness test; blue collar climbing with exposure, spice and consistency.

 Bring an extra rope and rappel from a tree, aiming directly off of the apex of the rim into the notch between rim and tower.
-Go down about 25 feet when you can land on a ledge on the tower and climb 5.4 up the back side of the tower.
-To reverse this you can rig a tyrolean or simply climb down and ascend your fixed lines back to the rim.
-Rappels: find anchor on south side of tower: short first rap ~60 feet to anchor.
-Next, ~150 foot rap to ledge at the crux pitch of GAL, then finally ~150 ' to the ground.
+Go down about 25 feet where you can land on a ledge on the tower and climb 5.4 up the back side of the tower.
+To reverse this you can rig a tyrolean by using a tree on the tower or simply climb down and ascend your fixed lines back to the rim.
+Tower Rappels: find anchor on south side of tower: short first rap ~60 feet to anchor.
+Next, ~150 foot rap to a ledge below the crux pitch of GAL, then ~150 ' to the ground.
+If you wanted to stash water or other supplies on the way down, the Industrial Strength p3 anchor is an equal distance rappel but to the rappeller's right and somewhat hidden in an alcove.